amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

   }
 {% endcodeblock %}

-For instance, let's say that we want to combine the following tree and we are about to delete node `30`.
-We want to mix 30's left subtree into the right one.
+For instance, let's say that we want to combine the following tree, and we are about to delete node `30`.
+We want to mix the 30's left subtree into the right one.
 The result is this:

 ```
       30*                             40